Section 16.4 Concepts

 Spaces of polynomials.

-- We add polynomials algebraically, by adding like terms.
+In Discovery 16.3, we also explored some new examples of vector spaces consisting of polynomials as vectors.
+First, we considered the collection \poly(\R) of polynomials with real coefficients of arbitrary degree in Discovery 16.3.c.
+Here are some observations on the vector space axioms for this space.- We add polynomials algebraically, by adding like terms.
 For example,\begin{equation*} (5x^3 + 3x^2 + 2x - 1) + (6x^{101} - 3x^3 + x + 1) = 6x^{101} + 2x^3 + 3x^2 + 3x. \end{equation*}Clearly, the result of adding polynomials is another polynomial, satisfying Axiom A 1.

 - We scalar multiply a polynomial by distributing the scalar across the addition of the polynomials terms.
 For example,\begin{equation*} -2(6x^{101} - 3x^3 + x + 1) = 12x^{101} + 6x^3 - 2x - 2. \end{equation*}The result of multiplying a polynomial by a scalar is another polynomial, satisfying Axiom S 1.

-- The zero vector is the constant (i.e. degree zero) polynomial \(p(x) = 0\text{.}\)
+- The zero vector is the constant (i.e. degree zero) polynomial p(x) = 0\text{.}

 - The negative of a vector is the polynomial of the same degree where all the coefficients are the negatives of those of the the original polynomial.